Winter Flies

 Winter Flies (Všechno bude) is a 2018 road comedy-drama film directed by Olmo Omerzu and written by Petr Pýcha.
 It premiered at Karlovy Vary International Film Festival on 1 July 2018.

 Olmo Omerzu has won a Best Director Award at Karlovy Vary International Film Festival.
 It was selected as the Czech entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Plot

 The film follows two boys - Mára and Heduš.
 Heduš runs away from home.
 He joins Mára who tells him that he is running away from home.
 They drive through countryside in a Mára's car.
 They meet hitchhiker Bára who joins them.
-Both boys dream about having sex with her but she locks herself in the car during night and boys have to sleep outside.
+Both boys dream about having sex with her but she locks herself in the car during the night and the boys have to sleep outside.
 Mára reveals to Heduš that he goes to his grandfather who is a retired military officer.
-Boys eventually get to Mára's grandfather who suffers a heart attack and boys get him to hospital.
+The boys eventually get to Mára's grandfather who suffers a heart attack and the boys get him to hospital.
 Mára is later arrested by 2 police officers who interrogate him.
 The film ends when Heduš creates an incident outside the police station which allows Mára to escape.